Probabilistic Domain Adaptation for Biomedical Image Segmentation: Abstract

 \section{Abstract}

-Segmentation is a key analysis tasks in biomedical imaging.
-Given the many different experimental settings in this field, the lack of generalization limits the use of deep learning in practice.
-Domain adaptation is a promising remedy: it trains a model for a given task on a source dataset with labels and adapts it to a target dataset without additional labels.
+Segmentation is a crucial analysis task in biomedical imaging.
+Given the diverse experimental settings in this field, the lack of generalization limits the use of deep learning in practice.
+Domain adaptation is a promising remedy: it involves training a model for a given task on a source dataset with labels and adapts it to a target dataset without additional labels.
 We introduce a probabilistic domain adaptation method, building on self-training approaches and the Probabilistic UNet.
-We use the latter to sample multiple segmentation hypothesis to implement better pseudo-label filtering.
+We use the latter to sample multiple segmentation hypotheses to implement better pseudo-label filtering.
 We further study joint and separate source-target training strategies and evaluate our method on three challenging domain adaptation tasks for biomedical segmentation.